rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 Number of Fisher Scoring iterations: 3
 ```

-Immediately we see that several of the attribute varibles have become *more* significant.
+Immediately we see that several of the attribute variables have become *more* significant.
 Given that the model is otherwise identical, this would suggest that incorporating stated preferences has improved our model.
 Moreover, all estimated coefficients are of an expected sign: our results suggest that across the dimensions of attractiveness, intelligence, fun and ambition, falling short of someone's stated preferences does indeed reduce your chance of matching with them.

 Model accuracy has improved a fraction.